 The expedition staff and crew were wonderful at pointing out the animals and providing you loads of information on them.
 In addition, the Captain was thoroughly skilled at maneuvering our large ship very close to the wildlife but not so close that it scared them.

 Life on the G Expedition Ship through the Drake Passage

 How big was the ship?

-The MS Expedition was built in 1972 and refurbished in 2009.
-It was 345 feet long and 61 feet wide.
+The G Expedition was built in 1972 and refurbished in 2009.
 It was staffed with 52 crew and about 10 Expedition Staff.
 There were approximately 130 passengers on board the ship for our cruise.
 It had a reception area, 3 main living/cabin levels, a mud room, a sauna, a large lounge that held all passengers, a dining room, an exercise room, library, computer room, gift shop, and a bar/lounge.